schraj/Simple-Unet-2/README.md

 ## 1. Overview
 This repository is an exercise in medical image segmentation using lung images as the dataset.

-Medical Image Segmentation is the process of automatic detection of boundaries within medical images.
-In this exercise, I train a neural network with [U-Net](https://arxiv.org/abs/1505.04597) architecture.
+Medical Image Segmentation is the process of automatic detection of areas within medical images.
+In this exercise, a neural network with [U-Net](https://arxiv.org/abs/1505.04597) architecture is trained to identify the lung within an X-ray of the torso.

 Uses:
 - Identifying Regions of Interest: Medical image segmentation is used to distinguish and isolate specific regions or structures within medical images, such as organs, tissues, or tumors.